Blickfeld/blickfeld-scanner-lib/doc/getting_started.rst

 .. note::
     The device will drop frames if the client is unable to fetch the frames quickly enough.
-    For this reason, the network connection and the processing of the frame in the while loop needs to be fast enough.
+    For this reason, the network connection and frame processing in the while loop need to be fast enough.
-    To detect missing frames the frame ID can be used.
-If the IDs are not consecutive, so if IDs are missing, the receiving and processing pipeline is too slow.
+    To detect missing frames, the frame ID can be used.
+If the IDs are not consecutive, i.e., if IDs are missing, the receiving and processing pipeline will be too slow.

 Format
 ~~~~~~

-Each frame is a protobuf object.
-It consists of several nested protobuf objects.
+Each frame is a protobuf object that consists of several nested protobuf objects.
 The following figure provides an overview:

 .. image:: protobuf-frame-visualisation.png
    :width: 800

-The following examples showcase some examples how to get the values of protobuf fields.
-For further information on protobufs see: `https://developers.google.com/protocol-buffers <https://developers.google.com/protocol-buffers>`_
+The following examples show how to get the values of protobuf fields.
+For further information on protobufs, see: `https://developers.google.com/protocol-buffers <https://developers.google.com/protocol-buffers>`_

 .. tabs::